ncar-xdev/ncar-xdev.github.io/about/xdev.md

 into our own software.
 In an open source community, we may be the best people to implement those core technological fixes, and we should be ready to do so, if necessary.

-## Current & Future

-We are currently still organizing and conducting the Python Tutorial Seminar Series.
-We are about to conclude our program leading attendees from Python basics to advanced Xarray and Dask.
-The program will continue with more advanced topics such as advanced visualization in Python (in collaboration with the GeoCAT team), Object Oriented Programming with Python, machine learning with Python, and many more.
-All of these tutorials are recorded and the videos hosted for free viewing on YouTube as part of the ProjectPythia channel.

-We are currently working on the Project Funnel short-term project, which seeks to enable a mechanism for scientists to easily cache and retrieve "intermediate products" (or diagnostic data produced after a model run, for example) within their workflows.
-That is, after returning to a Jupyter Notebook after weeks working on another paper or proposal, it would be ideal for computationally expensive steps in the notebook to be "saved" and automatically retrieved when the notebook is run again.
-Such a technology could also be modified to make it possible to share intermediate computed products between workflows, which might make it easier for scientists to build off of other scientists’ workflows.
-This project is being conducted in collaboration with Matt Long in CGD, and it is also being used as a means of developing the Team Processes and determining how we can work best together.

-### Selecting Future Projects

-Our current mechanism for selecting short-term projects for Xdev’s effort is internal.
-We have assessed the pain points that the community has based on Q/ A through either our Zulip platform or through our weekly Office Hours and based on direct interactions with scientists.
-A record of questions asked in the Xdev Office Hours is made, and Zulip records are held indefinitely.
-We collaborate with individuals who reach out to us individually.

-Moving forward, however, we believe that we need to adopt a more equitable approach to assessing the most important activities for Xdev and what activities will have the greatest impact.
-With that in mind, it is my belief that we should begin conducting surveys of the community to ask them specifically for their pain points and their thoughts on what we should be working on.
-As more of the community adopts Pangeo technology and Python, we expect that a formal project proposal process can be created, whereby individuals or groups with a desire for software engineering experience in the Python realm can reach out for help on specific problems.
-In this capacity, Xdev could select proposals that can be generalized to impact a broader range of users than just the proposing scientists.
-Through this process, we believe that Xdev can have a strong impact on changing best practices and the development of scientific software.